nadigo/wakeify/README.md

 #### 5. Set Up Network

 Wakeify needs ARP level networking to discover devices on your local network.
-For a docker setup in private LAN setup (192.168.1.x) macvlan is a good option (see below)
+Your docker setup needs to support L@ networing, in a private LAN setup (192.168.1.x) macvlan is required (see below)

 ```bash
 # Create macvlan network (uses values from .env file)